rajatjindal/rajatjindal/README.md

 <h2 align="center">👋 Hello!
 I'm Rajat Jindal.</h2>

 > [!TIP]
-> Ask me how I can help you with your Infra, CI/CD, DevOps or development needs.
+> Ask me how I can help you with your Infra, CI/CD, DevOps or Backend Dev needs.
 You can reach out to me at rajatjindal83@gmail.com

 <p align="center">
   <a href="https://twitter.com/rajatjindal1983">Twitter</a> •